xabbu42/Master/arbeit.md

 As the results and concepts in this paper are mostly purely syntactical, I will also limit this brief introduction to the modal logic S4 and its justification counterpart LP to the syntactic side.
-Artemov gives an arithmetical interpretation for LP in his original papers [@artemov1995; @artemov2001].
-Later Melvin Fitting [-@fitting2005] developed semantics for LP based on Kripke models.
-For S4 there is a discussion of Kripke frames in @pulver2010 based on
+For the semantic side, Artemov already gives an arithmetical interpretation for LP in his original papers [@artemov1995;
-@blackburn2001.
+@artemov2001].
+Later Melvin Fitting [-@fitting2005] developed
+semantics for LP based on Kripke models.
+A more comprehensive discussion of semantics as well as syntax of LP and S4 can be found in
+@studer [ch 1 and 2].

 \Begin{definition}[Syntax of S4]
 The language of S4 is given by $A := ⊥ ∣ P ∣ A_0 ∧ A_1 ∣ A_0 ∨ A_1 ∣